 - To start, cut several boneless, skinless chicken breasts into 1- to 2-inch cubes.

-- Create marinade by combing butter, honey, mustard, curry powder, and salt in a bowl, then soak the chicken in it for sveral hours.
+- Create a marinade by combing butter, honey, mustard, curry powder, and salt in a bowl, then soak the chicken in it for several hours.

-- Then, cut the sweet potatoes into half-inch rounds and place in a bowl.
-Toss the rounds in a mixture of olive oil, pepper, garlic salt and smoked paprika.
+- Then, cut the sweet potatoes into half-inch rounds and place them in a bowl.
+Toss the rounds in a mixture of olive oil, pepper, garlic salt, and smoked paprika.
 For extra pizzazz, top them off with a sprinkle of rosemary

 - Now, it’s time to build either wooden or metal kabob skewers.
 (A lot of people like the smoky taste wooden skewers create, although Thomas says the metal ones work just fine, too.)

 - When building the kabobs, rotate between chicken and vegetables on the skewers (or vice versa).

 - Before finishing the kabobs, preheat the grill to a medium.

 - Once it’s time to cook, begin by placing the sweet potato slices on the grill just like you would hamburgers.
 You’ll want to cook them before the kabobs since they typically take a little bit longer—depending on how you like them.
 (Thomas prefers his cooked pretty well, and says the darker they get, the softer they’ll be.)

 - Next, place the kabobs on the grill (making sure to not let them cook too fast).

 - Finally, coat each side of the kabobs with one or two more applications of honey curry sauce as they cook.
 (Although Thomas doesn’t like to flip the skewers too many times, he emphasizes getting sauce on all sides of the skewers.)
 When the chicken is opaque, it’s done.